Scalingo/documentation/_posts/platform/getting-started/2000-01-01-common-deployment-errors.md

  !   → Invalid return code from buildpack
 ```

-There's two main solutions to this problem.
+There are two main solutions to this problem.

 ### Project in a subdirectory